Moduli of formal torsors: Introduction

 We now explain the outline of our construction.
 We first consider the case of a constant group scheme of order $p^{r}$.
 Following Harbater's strategy, we prove the theorem in this case by induction.
-The initial step of induction is the case $G\simeq(\Z/p\Z)^{n}$, where we can explicitly describe the moduli space by the Artin-Schreier theory.
+We obtain the explicit description of $\Delta_{G}$ as in assertion \ref{thma-abelian-p} when $G=\Z/p\Z$ by the Artin-Schreier theory (Theorem \ref{thm:The case of Zp}); this is one of the two base cases.
+It is not difficult to generalize it to the case $G\simeq(\Z/p\Z)^{n}$ (Lemma \ref{lem:direct system of Fp vector spaces}), which forms the initial step of induction.
 Since a general $p$-group has a central subgroup $H\subset G$ isomorphic to $(\Z/p\Z)^{n}$, we have a natural map $\Delta_{G}\longrightarrow\Delta_{G/H}$, enabling the induction to work.
+We then use the fact (Proposition \ref{prop:factorizing through the rigidification }) that this map factors into the rigidification $\Delta_{G}\longrightarrow\Delta_{G}\rig H$ and an $X_{H}$-torsor $\Delta_{G}\rig H\longrightarrow\Delta_{G/H}$ with $X_{H}=\Delta_{H}\rig H$, to construct a direct system for $\Delta_{G}$ from one for $\Delta_{G/H}$.

-Next we consider the case of the group scheme $\mu_{n}$ of $n$-th roots of unity with $n$ coprime to $p$.
-In this case, we have the following explicit description of $\Delta_{G}^{*}$ also in characteristic zero:
+Next we consider the other base case, the case of the group scheme $\mu_{n}$ of $n$-th roots of unity with $n$ coprime to $p$.
+In this case, we have the following explicit description of $\Delta_{G}$, including also the case of characteristic zero:

 \begin{thmb} Let $k$ be a field and $n\in\N$ such that $n\in k^{*}$.
 We have an equivalence